 Preheat the oven to 350 degrees F.

-In a bowl, combine all of the liquid ingredients which comprise of: the food coloring, vanilla, white vinegar, flax eggs, rice milk and lemon juice.
+In a bowl, combine all of the liquid ingredients which comprise of: the food coloring, vanilla, white vinegar, flax eggs, and rice milk.
 Set it aside.

 In a stand mixer with the paddle attachment, cream the butter and sugar.
 Next, add in the baking soda, salt and xanthan.
 Using a fine mesh strainer shift in the cocoa, to ensure there are no clumps.
 Stir to combine.

 Next, alternate adding in the flour and the bowl of liquid until everything is incorporated.

 Bake in a heavily greased bundt pan for 25-30 minutes, or until done.